Parks and gardens

 Parks in the west end

-Not far from Byres Road, the Botanic Gardens offer a tranquil blend of green space and woodland walks.
-The Gardens are also home to two glasshouses.
-One of these is the beautiful Kibble Palace, which houses plants from all around the world and marble statues.
-There are self-guided trails to enjoy, including a tree trail and a river walk.
+The Botanic Gardens offer a peaceful blend of green space, woodland walks and river walks by the River Kelvin.
+The Gardens are also home to two glasshouses, including the Kibble Palace, which houses plants from all around the world and marble statues.

 Victoria Park is one of Glasgow's prettiest parks.
-It boasts an extensive range of formal floral displays, carpet bedding and hollies.
-Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest.
-The fossilised tree stumps are thought to be around 330 million years old.
-The park is also home to a large boating pond and a children's play park.
+It boasts an extensive range of formal floral displays, a large boating pond and children's play park.
+Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, with tree trunks thought to be around 330 million years old.

 Parks in the southside

-Queen's Park boasts one of the city's finest views - on a clear day, you can see to the Campsie Fells and Ben Lomond.
-Encircled by the trendy southside neighbourhoods of the city, the park also features the Scottish Poetry Rose Garden, an amphitheatre, which hosts various events, a play park and a large boating pond.
+Queen's Park boasts one of the city's finest views.
+Circled by the trendy local neighbourhoods of Shawlands and Battlefield, the park also features the Scottish Poetry Rose Garden, an amphitheatre, which hosts various events, a play park and a large boating pond.

 Pollok Country Park